RastislavMirek/FlexColorPicker/README.md

 ![Custom Color Picker Controls Written in Swift Preview](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Flex_color_picker_for_swift_preview4.gif)

 ## Use Cases
-1. [ready-to-use](#basic-usage) color picker that works great out-of-box
+1. [plug & play](#basic-usage) color picker that works great out-of-box
 2. [agile library](#available-color-controls) that supports components positioning with autolayout and customisation [directly from storyboard](#connecting-color-controls)
-3. framework that allows adding [your own sliders, palettes &amp; previews](#extending--overriding) or modifying [existing ones](#available-color-controls) without changing the code of the library
+3. framework that allows [adding your own](#extending--overriding) sliders, palettes &amp; previews or modifying [existing ones](#available-color-controls) without changing the code of the library
 4. combine 3 approaches above freely to get the level of customisation that you need

 ## Instalation